Logo Voyage

 Foreigners with postgraduate education may be able to find jobs teaching English (or even other subjects) at Japanese universities, which offer better pay and working conditions than the eikaiwa industry.

-Hostess bars
+Hostess clubs

 Signage for hostess bars in Kabukichō, Tokyo